David Bystroň: Doping ban

 After a UEFA Champions League match against BATE Borisov in November 2011, Bystroň tested positive for prohibited substance methamphetamine in a drug test.
 In January 2012, the 'B' sample also tested positive for the substance.
 He commenced a two-year ban from professional football starting on 3 January 2012, due to finish on 3 January 2014.
 His contract with Plzeň was terminated on 13 February 2012.

 Later career

 After he had been cleared for playing again, he signed for Olomouc in the Czech National Football League.
 In 2016, he joined Swiss amateur club FC Linth in the Swiss fifth league.
 In 2017, he moved to another Swiss amateur club, US Schluein Ilanz.

 Death

 On 19 May 2017, multiple news sources reported that Bystroň had committed suicide by hanging himself in his house in Ilanz, Switzerland.
-Coincidentally, his death occurred less than a month since František Rajtoral, a former teammate and defensive partner at Viktoria Plzeň, had committed a similar suicide.
+Coincidentally, his death occurred less than a month after František Rajtoral, a former teammate and defensive partner at Viktoria Plzeň, had committed a similar suicide.